In this article I will plan an FCE review, then write it.

 genre; historical drama; romance; set in the 1930s; duty; uniform; reserved; butler; gentleman; conflict; a difficult choice; there's no doubt that; not only but also;

 Okay, that's not bad - I've got some good ideas already.
 Now I want to think of a title.
 I want something that is interesting and that helps me to write the review.
 What do I mean by that?
 For example, I could write 'Review of The Remains of the Day'.
 But that's boring and doesn't help me to write it.
 If I have a title like 'The Surprising Truth about The Remains of the Day' - well, I can already think of a way to write the last paragraph.

 You'll see what I mean, I hope.

 I'm ready to write it now!
 Here goes:

 The Surprising Truth about The Remains of the Day

 The Remains of the Day seems to be a very simple story.
 An elderly English butler borrows a car and drives to the coast to meet an old colleague.
 But is that all there is to it?

 In fact, the story is as complicated as its main character.
 Mr Stevens is the perfect butler - obedient, skillful, and reserved.
 He is also secretly in love with the housekeeper, Miss Kenton.
 However, he is so bound by duty that he never tells her - never even gives her the slightest hint.

 The key moment in the book comes when their employer becomes fascinated by the Nazi ideology and tells Mr Stevens to fire two young Jewish servants.
-Miss Stevens cries, while Mr Stevens carries out his task with no emotion.
+Miss Kenton cries, while Mr Stevens carries out his task with no emotion.
 The writing at this point in the book is sublime - when you know that Stevens is in love with Kenton, his behaviour is mystifying.
 Why doesn't he at least tell her that he agrees with her?